|Guide||♦||8 Triplogs||0 Topics|

 Picture Rocks is an exciting little off-trail peak to bag when you don't have a lot of time.
 Picture Rocks is the distinctive peak guarding the eastern border of the north Tucson Mountain foothills.
 It is also the prominent peak just south of Contzen Pass.

 Take off from the ubiquitous Ringtail trailhead as I described previously in my Cactus Canyon write-up.
-Follow this pleasant trail (as always) to it's terminus at the Picture Rocks Wash.
-At the wash turn left.
-All along the way you are scurting around the base of Picture Rocks.
-It's western face is very steep, and while you could eassily scramble over to it's base from anywhere along this trail, it would be too steep to climb.
-The purpose of going all the way to the wash is to go around to the southern margin, which is still very steep, but from here you can plot your route up.
-There is a small broad saddle along the southeastern face that serves as a break in the buttress that runs along the southern flank.
+Follow this pleasant trail (as always) to its terminus at the Picture Rocks Wash.
+At the wash, turn left.
+All along the way, you are skirting around the base of Picture Rocks.
+Its western face is very steep, and while you could easily scramble over to its base from anywhere along this trail, it would be too steep to climb.
+The purpose of going all the way to the wash is to go around to the southern margin, which is still very steep, but from here, you can plot your route up.
+A small, broad saddle along the southeastern face serves as a break in the buttress that runs along the southern flank.
 This is where I recommend you aim.